bihealth/sodar-server/docs_manual/source/ui_project_members.rst

 with a downwards arrow along with a link to the category from which the role is inherited.

-Each project must have exactly one "local" (or non-inherited) owner.
+Each project must have exactly one "local" (non-inherited) owner.
 The amount of allowed delegates is set by the server administrators.
 The number of inherited owners and delegates are not limited.
 For contributors and guests, the amount per project or category is not limited.

 .. figure:: _static/sodar_ui/project_members_inherit.png
     :align: center